signalfx/integrations/lib-java/README.md

 New metrics from the example project should appear in SignalFx.

-### <a name="nocoda"></a>SENDING METRICS WITHOUT CODAHALE
+### SENDING METRICS WITHOUT CODAHALE

 We recommend sending metrics using Codahale as shown above.
 You can also interact with our Java library directly if you do not want to use Codahale.
 To do this, you will need to build the metric manually using protocol buffers as shown in the following example.

 ```java
 DataPointReceiverEndpoint dataPointEndpoint = new DataPointEndpoint();